syncfusion-content/uwp-docs/uwp/SfGantt/Localization.md

 {% endtabs %}

-To localize the GanttControl based on `PrimaryLanguageOverride` using resource files, follow the below steps.
+To localize the SfGantt based on `PrimaryLanguageOverride` using resource files, follow the below steps.

 1.Right-click the project, select **Add** and then **NewItem**.